melikazendedel-byte/melikazendedel-byte/README.md

-Hey, my name is Melika. ![image of a cute dog]
+Hey, my name is Melika.
+![an anime corgi dog sitting down with its tongue out]

 <!--
 **melikazendedel-byte/melikazendedel-byte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.